dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-admin/projects.md

 ## Example Data

-The following is an example for project information stored in admin named graph:
+The following is an example for project information stored in the `admin` named graph:

 ```
 <http://rdfh.ch/projects/00FF>